Azure/azure-powershell/src/ResourceManager/MachineLearning/Commands.MachineLearning/help/Update-AzMlWebService.md

 ```
 $updates = @{ Properties = @{ Title="New Title"; RealtimeConfiguration = @{ MaxConcurrentCalls=25 }}}

-Update-AzureRmMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -ServiceUpdates $updates
+Update-AzMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -ServiceUpdates $updates
 ```

-The example first creates a web service definition, that only contains the fields to be updated, and then calls the Update-AzureRmMlWebService to apply them using the ServiceUpdates parameter.
+The example first creates a web service definition, that only contains the fields to be updated, and then calls the Update-AzMlWebService to apply them using the ServiceUpdates parameter.

 ## PARAMETERS